top of page

 Jodie James

-Person-Centred Counselling in Manchester
+Counselling & Therapy in Manchester

 If you’re going through a difficult time, you don’t have to face it alone.
 Whether you’re feeling overwhelmed, stuck, or just not quite yourself, exploring within a safe, therapeutic setting can really help.

-I offer counselling in Manchester in a calm, confidential space where you can explore what’s on your mind.
+I offer therapy in Manchester in a calm, confidential space where you can explore what’s on your mind.
 There’s no pressure, no expectations - just the chance to be heard, understood and begin to process and heal.
 My approach is person-centred, which means we’ll focus on what matters to you, at your own pace.
 You don’t need to have everything figured out.
 You just need a place to start.

 If you’re ready to take that first step, I’m here to help.